krzysztofzuraw/100-days-of-code/log.md

 **Thoughts:** I was really surprised when today algorithm started working without any problem.
 I made some progress on relay too.

+## Day 15: January 5, 2018

+**Today's Progress:** As it turns out my algorithm doesn't include one case - back to implementation!
+Code for new blog post done.
+Working with my presentation.

+**Thoughts:** I right now try to fix problem with algo.
+I have my code done for blog post so I can tomorrow write a new one!